gcubed.constants

 The state vector lead (stl variable types in SYM) variable prefixes.

-The units of GDP that indicate that the variable values are divided by USA nominal GDP, expressed in USD.
+The units of GDP that indicate that the variable values are divided by local nominal GDP, expressed in the local currency of the reference country.